aegerton/tanglong/content/about.md

 ## DEDICATED TO SUCCESS
 We build empathy with our clients and their business environment.
 Our experience in starting and building businesses, especially in the post-Asian Financial Crisis era, is first hand.

-TLC has an affinity for, and understanding of, the challenges facing growing businesses in today's Asia.
+TLC has a clear affinity for, and deep understanding of, the challenges facing growing businesses in today's Asia.
 In building a business, we take the long term perspective.
 Whilst all stakeholder interests need to be aligned strategically and structurally, we also address the important and key cultural issues.

 Our people have a track record in facilitating investor access to business opportunities in Europe and Asia; specifically the markets of Greater China, ASEAN and North Asia.